alexweininger/notes/computerscience/C/exam3_review.md

 }
 ```

-**16. Show the values of the list after the partition step in quicksort (textbook’s version) using pivot value 30:**
+**16. Show the values of the given list after the partition step in quicksort using pivot value 30:**
 `30 15 75 64 20 2 8 35`

 **Answer:**